 hello is a constant, not a variable.
 This is another key feature of Swift, which will take some getting used to.

 The idea is simple.
 If the value of a variable is not going to change, then it should be a constant instead of a variable.
-While this may seem like a semantic detail, I guarantee you that it will make your code safer and less prone to errors.
-Be prepared, because you're going to see the
+While this may seem like a semantic detail, I guarantee that it makes your code safer and less prone to errors.
+Be prepared, because you are going to see the

 let keyword a lot in this series.

-We'll use playgrounds extensively throughout this series, because it's a great way to learn the language.
+We use playgrounds extensively throughout this series because it is a great way to learn the language.
 There are a few other powerful playground features that we haven't covered yet, but we first need to understand the basics of the Swift language before we can benefit from those.

-I still have to meet a developer that doesn't like Swift and that's saying something.
-Swift has a number of concepts that require some getting used to, but I'm pretty confident that you too will end up enjoying Swift, appreciating its power, elegance, and conciseness.
-In the next installment of this series, we start exploring the basics of Swift.
+I still have to meet a developer who doesn't like Swift, and that's saying something.
+Swift has a number of concepts that require some getting used to, but I am confident that you too will end up enjoying Swift and appreciating its power, elegance, and concision.
+In the next instalment of this series, we'll start exploring the basics of Swift.